zalyoung/gitlab-handbook/content/handbook/engineering/frontend/packages.md

 If the package is used in a wide variety of different places across the codebase, it's better to follow a more solid review process to make sure the benefits of removing it outweigh the risk of breaking dependencies.

-1. Create a **confidential** issue with the title `Unmaintained dependency in package.json`
+1. Create a **confidential** issue in `gitlab-org/gitlab` with the title `Unmaintained dependency in package.json`
-2. Use the below template for the issue:
+1. Use the below template for the issue:

     ```md
     The package `<package name>` has been discovered as not being maintained.